Focus, discipline, honesty, and integrity in the startup world. Deal breakers include a lack of: fun, diversity, curiosity, and quirkiness.

 Hi!
 I work with startups and venture funds on strategic operations and finance.
-I'm what some call a "systemic thinker" - an expert in both the big picture and the details.
+I'm what some call a "systemic thinker", an expert in both the big picture and the details, I just call it thinking.
 Descriptors others have given me include: full-stack business, fixer, and fabulous.
 My style of "fixing" never breaks the laws, just the rules.

 A bit more background

 A little more about my business experience and background:

 I have industry experience in: clean technology, advanced materials, robotics, healthcare, sustainability, water security, supply chain transparency, operational efficiency, economic development, humanitarian relief, and management consulting.